derekhandy/svup/README.md

 # svup

-<b> svup </b> is a cross-platform CLI tool for uploading a file to IPFS through Pinata and returning the CID gateway URL.
-Available for Linux, Windows and MacOS architectures.
+<b> svup </b> is a CLI tool for uploading a file to IPFS through Pinata and returning the CID gateway URL.
+Cross-platform support.

 Requires <b> Go 1.26 </b> or newer and a <b> Pinata </b> account.